 HMRC is introducing Making Tax Digital gradually.
-Making Tax Digital for VAT started from 1 April 2019, affecting VAT-registered businesses with a taxable turnover above the VAT threshold of £85,000.
+Sign up for MTD for VAT started from 1 April 2019, affecting VAT registered businesses with a taxable turnover above the VAT threshold of £85,000.

 Next all VAT-registered businesses will need to comply with Making Tax Digital for VAT from April 2022.

 And from April 2023, Self Assessment taxpayers will need to comply with Making Tax Digital for Income Tax.

 - April 2019: VAT registered businesses with a taxable turnover above the VAT threshold of £85,000 need to keep digital records.
 Submit digital VAT returns using compatible software.
 Some ‘more complex’ businesses were given a six-month deferral (read more below).